 Surgeons use cholecystectomy to treat pain caused by gallstones, which block the flow of bile.
 This procedure can provide relief from digestive conditions such as cholecystitis (gallbladder inflammation) and pancreatitis (pancreas inflammation).

-This procedure is sometimes done if the gallbladder isn’t working properly.
+This procedure is sometimes done if the gallbladder is not working properly.
 Gallbladder problems can cause indigestion, nausea and abdominal pain after eating.

 Your doctor and care team will discuss treatment options, including procedures, benefits and risks.
 You may have one of these types of procedures: